-Different Definitions of Visual Impairme nt: World Health National Eve Institute (NIH) Social Security Individuals With Disabilities Education Act (IDEA) Defines visual impairment including blindness as "an impairment in vision that, even with correction, adversely affects a child's educational perfor- mance.
-The term includes both partial sight and blindness. [§300.8(c)(13)] Organization (WHO) Classifies visual impairment into distance (mild, moderate, severe, and blindness) and near.
-Defines visual impairment as visual acuity of 20/40 or worse in the better-seeing eye with correction, excluding blindness.
-Whereas, blindness is defined as visual acuity of 20/200 or worse in the better- seeing eye with correction.
-Both low vision and blindness are included in the category "All Visual Impairment."
-Visual acuity measured between 20/100 and 20/200, with the inability to read any of the letters on the 20/100 line, is determined to be statutory blindness based on a visual acuity of 20/200 or less.
-Visual field loss equal to or less than 20 degrees diameter.
-[2.00 (5b)]
+Different Definitions of Visual Impairme ent: Social Security Individuals With Disabilities Education Act (IDEA) Organization (WHO) Classifies visual impairment into distance (mild, moderate, severe, and blindness) and near.
+Defines visual impairment as visual every of 20/40 or worse in the better-seeing eye with correction, excluding blindness. to read any of the fetters on any line, is determined to be statutory blindness based on a visual acuity of 20/200 or less.
+Visual field loss equal to

-Under the IDEA - and Chapter 14 and 711
+Under the IDEA - and Chapter 14